Can Orthodox Christians Have Tattoos Or Body Piercings?

 Orthodox Christian woman with tattoos on her arms

-While there are no official canons of the Church that teach Orthodox Christians should not get tattoos or piercings, Christianity has almost universally rejected them for millennia.
+Many converts to the Orthodox Faith worry about tattoos or piercings they may have gotten before they became Orthodox.
+Others wonder if it is okay for them to get tattoos or piercings, now that they are Orthodox.
+A second, third, or fourth ear piercing, or a tattoo of a cross or other Christian symbol, for example.
+While there are no Church canons that says Orthodox Christians can not have tattoos or body piercings, Christianity has almost universally rejected them for millennia.
 This rejection stems from two primary Scriptural citations: Leviticus 19:28 and 1 Corinthians 6:19-20.

-“Tattoo” comes from the Tahitian word tatay, which means “to inflict wounds”.
-It was (and still is), in every respect, a practice of self-mutilation.
-In the days of the Old Testament, pagan nations often tattooed themselves upon the death of a loved one or upon advancing into puberty.
+“Tattoo” comes from the Tahitian word tatau, which means “to mark the skin”, and is a type of body modification.
+In Old Testament times, pagans often tattooed themselves upon the start of puberty or the death of a loved one.
 They also pierced their bodies in many different places, draping jewelry and ornaments from the holes.
-The Lord carefully warns the ancient Israelites against these practices, officially condemning them: “Ye shall not make any cuttings in your flesh for the dead, nor print any marks upon you: I am the Lord” (Leviticus 19:28).
+The Lord carefully warns the ancient Israelites against these practices.
+He condemns them, saying, “Ye shall not make any cuttings in your flesh for the dead, nor print any marks upon you.
+I am the Lord” (Leviticus 19:28).

 Our bodies are temples of the Holy Spirit

-Many young people will claim it is their individual right to use their bodies to make fashion and/or personality statements with ink and metal.
-However, God has called us to be “ambassadors for Christ” and to “present your bodies as a living sacrifice, holy acceptable to God…and do not be conformed to this world” (Romans 12:1-2).
-Orthodox Christians, therefore, should not transform themselves according to the latest whims and fads of society.
+God has called us to be “ambassadors for Christ” and to “present [our] bodies as a living sacrifice, holy acceptable to God…and do not be conformed to this world” (Romans 12:1-2).
+Orthodox Christians, therefore, should not tattoo or pierce themselves according to the latest whims and fads of society.
 Rather, we should conform to and abide by the will of God.
 Instead of using our bodies for artistic expression, make an expression of faith by maintaining your body pure, spotless, and undefiled as a true example of something which is much more than just skin deep!

-Can I convert to Orthodoxy if I already have tattoos/piercings?
+Can I become Orthodox Christian if I already have tattoos or piercings?

 Of course you can!
 Having a tattoo is not an unpardonable sin, nor does it bar you from becoming part of the Body of Christ.

 Simply put, yes, you can.
 However, whether you should is a different question altogether.
 Since our bodies are temples of the Holy Spirit, we should not disfigure them in any way.
-Even if the tattoo is “religious” – a cross or other Christian symbol – we discourage such a decision, as it may subject you to penance or suspension from Communion.
+Doing so may subject you to penance or suspension from Communion.

-Ultimately, everything comes down to the intent behind the action.
-Often we can convince ourselves that we get the tattoo out of love for God, or to proclaim the gospel on our skin.
-But if we search deep within our nous (the eye of the heart/soul), we often find at the root of the desire for a tattoo a certain level of vanity.
-We need not mark our body with a Christian symbol to show someone we are a Christian; it should be our Faith shining through our actions that communicates this reality to the rest of the world.
+Often we can convince ourselves that we get a “Christian” tattoo out of love for God.
+But this is delusion.
+The root of our desire is vanity.
+We need not mark our body to show someone we are a Christian; it should be our Faith shining through our actions that communicates this reality to the rest of the world.

 Can I pierce my little girl’s ears?